pflanze/utf-8-lineseparator/README.md

 # File checker tool and framework for safe and somewhat Rust-like coding in C

-This provides a tool to efficiently check text (CSV) files for valid UTF-8 use, and to report which line endings they use.
+This provides a tool to efficiently check text files for valid UTF-8 use, and to report which line separators they use.
 It is about 50x faster than a corresponding Python program.
 It is currently used in [gnqc](https://git.genenetwork.org/jgart/gnqc), and could easily be extended to take on more functionality.